 But, for home improvement projects that don't require planning permission, check our list of 23 most popular projects.

 1. Do I Need Planning Permission to Remodel my Home?

 Remodelling the interior, for example by knocking down internal walls, is a great way to add more space to your home and can often be done within PD, especially if your proposed work does not require you to extend the overall footprint of the dwelling.

 While you won’t need planning permission, you will need Building Regulations approval on structural elements and electrical works.

-In normal circumstances, you can replace or add new windows in the original walls of your house without needing planning approval.
 However, you may need planning permission if conditions were attached to the original permission.
 Check with your local authority if you are unsure if there are any conditions attached or what they are.

 Planning permission to insert a new window or door opening is not required as long as any upper floor windows on the side elevation are glazed with obscured glass (level 4 or 5 obscurity).
 They must also be fixed into a non-opening frame (unless the opener is more than 1.7m above the floor of the room in which the window is installed).

 3. Do I Need Planning Permission to Convert a Garage?

 Converting an attached building, like an integral garage, into living space also falls under PD as you are not increasing the overall footprint of the building.